microapps/gatsby-plugin-react-i18next/README.md

 }
 ```

-This example is not using semantic keys (eg `i18nKey`) e.g. the entire message will be used as a key.
+This example is not using semantic keys instead the entire message will be used as a key.
 [Read more](https://www.i18next.com/principles/fallback#key-fallback).

 ### Changing the language